22 Dec 2025

 You are not alone – most people want climate action.
 So how can we become more united?

-Recent polling shows that the majority of Brits support renewables but think they are in the minority.
-The poll commissioned by Climate Barometer found that 78% of the public would back a new solar farm in their local area, but only 27% think that others would support it too.
-This suggests a “perception gap” around behaviour towards dealing with the climate crisis.
-Most people support climate action – in fact, 89% of people around the world want more to be done to protect the climate.
-But we massively underestimate the level of support from others.
+Most people support climate action, but recent polling shows that the majority of Brits support renewables but think they are in the minority.
+A poll commissioned by Climate Barometer found that 78% of the public would back a new solar farm in their local area, but only 27% think that others would support it too.
+The “perception gap” exists among policy makers as well, with UK MPs underestimating public support for green policies by as much as 20%.

 Misinformation and biases across politics, news and social media play a big role in driving scepticism and dampening the voices of the climate majority.
-If people feel they are in a minority they are less likely to speak up or act, which can slow down progress.
-So, how can we become more united in facing the climate crisis and work together to accelerate action?
+If individuals feel they are in a minority they are less likely to speak up or act.
+And MPs are less willing to vote or advocate for green policies, stalling progress.
+So, how can we challenge misinformation and biases to become more united in tackling the climate crisis together?

 Share human stories that build trust